csknk/compute-bitcoin-merkle-root/README.md

     for (auto it = std::begin(txids); it != std::end(txids) && std::next(it) != txids.end(); it += 2) {
       Bytes concat = *it;
       Bytes result(hash_size);

-      concat.insert(concat.end(), (*(it + 1)).begin(), (*(it + 1)).end());
+      // Concatenate this element and the following adjacent element concat.insert(concat.end(), (*(it + 1)).begin(), (*(it + 1)).end());

-      doubleSHA256(concat.data(), concat.size(), result);
+      // Hash the concatenated elements, save into `result` container doubleSHA256(concat.data(), concat.size(), result);

-      tmp.push_back(result);
+      // `tmp` is a container holding the results of concatenating & hashing tmp.push_back(result);
       concat.clear();
     }
-    txids = tmp;
+    // Set txids to reflect the reduction in elements from this round of concatenation/hashing txids = tmp;
   }

-  result = txids[0];
+  // At this point, `txids` should be a container with a single element. result = txids[0];
 }